cotterjd/ncaa-bb-bracket-simulator/README.md

 Script built in Go that will simulate a ncaa march madness tournament.

 I've spent hours on brackets that don't do any better than brackets I spend two seconds on.
 It all seems somewhat random in March Madness.
-So I built this script that will simulate a March Madness tournament to help you fill out a bracket.
+So I built this script that will simulate a March Madness tournament to help you fill out a bracket quickly with configurable odds.

 ## Running Script
 `sudo apt install -y golang-go`<br>